 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing study materials provided to you by the credentialing agency.
 Every agency has related materials based on their credentialing exams.
 Be certain to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the official exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the certification exam, your credentials are hurriedly inputted in the national registry and a digital copy of your national certification is made available in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Starting Your Medical Career in Phlebotomy